Galilee (ship): Charter and conversion

-In 1905 the Galilee was chartered by the Carnegie Institution's Department of Terrestrial Magnetism to be converted into a magnetic observatory.
+In 1905 Galilee was chartered by the Carnegie Institution's Department of Terrestrial Magnetism to be converted into a magnetic observatory.
 The amount of magnetic materials on the ship was reduced to a minimum.
 The steel rigging was replaced by hemp ropes and a new observation bridge was constructed to lift the observation point as far as possible above the remaining iron parts of the ship, principally bolts in the vessel's sides.
 Additional cabin space was also provided to accommodate the scientists.
 Although the converted Galilee had magnetic constants lower than any equivalent ship at the time, corrections were still required to take account of the remaining magnetic material.

-These corrections were measured using a procedure known as 'swinging ship' in which the Galilee was held aligned towards the north, observations of the magnetic field were noted and the ship was turned progressively at 15° intervals (or as many as could be obtained given the prevailing conditions) using the right rudder, followed by a similar set using the left rudder.
+These corrections were measured using a procedure known as 'swinging ship' in which Galilee was held aligned towards the north, observations of the magnetic field were noted and the ship was turned progressively at 15° intervals (or as many as could be obtained given the prevailing conditions) using the right rudder, followed by a similar set using the left rudder.
 As the ship's own magnetic field changed with time, because of induction effects on the soft iron parts of the ship, this procedure has to be repeated as often as possible, generally in harbor or occasionally at sea if the conditions were calm enough.

 The need to carry out such swings regularly caused delays in both the fieldwork and later office work.
 This experience convinced Bauer that a new ship built using non-magnetic materials was essential for carrying out further surveys and the Carnegie was designed and built in this way, replacing the Galilee after it had completed three voyages.

 Cruises

 The deviation coefficients for the ship were obtained by swinging the ship using a tug in San Francisco Bay, from August 2–4.
-On August 5, 1905, the Galilee left San Francisco on a shakedown cruise.
+On August 5, 1905, Galilee left San Francisco on a shakedown cruise.
 During this week-long cruise, the various instruments and procedures were tested under the supervision of the Director.
 Bauer also completed the training of the observers.

 Cruise I

 After the shakedown various modifications were made and the ship was swung again to check the coefficients.
-The cruise began on September 1, with the Galilee sailing to Honolulu, arriving on September 16.
+The cruise began on September 1, with Galilee sailing to Honolulu, arriving on September 16.
 Following a further 'swing' and land observations at the Honolulu Magnetic Observatory, the ship sailed to Fanning Island, arriving on October 10.
-From there the Galilee returned to Honolulu, taking a course farther to the west.
+From there Galilee returned to Honolulu, taking a course farther to the west.

 The ship then sailed to the north of the Hawaiian islands before returning to San Diego, arriving at her home port on December 9.
 A final set of 'swings' and shore observations were made at San Diego, finishing on December 18, to provide the necessary corrections.
 A distance of 10571 nmi was covered on the first cruise.
 The commander was J.F.Pratt, taken temporarily into the employ of the Department of Terrestrial Magnetism.
 J.P Ault, the future commander of the Carnegie, was one of the magnetic observers.